 Understanding the Difference Between Propane Exchange and Refill

 - Cost Comparison Between the Two: Typically, the cost of refilling your existing propane tank is lower than exchanging it for a full one, primarily because you’re only paying for the gas in a refill.
-In an exchange, you’re paying not only for the propane but also for the convenience of an immediate full tank, the maintenance and inspection of the tanks, and potentially for a share of the costs of the exchange program itself.
+In exchange, you’re paying not only for the propane but also for the convenience of an immediate full tank, the maintenance and inspection of the tanks, and potentially for a share of the costs of the exchange program itself.

 - Pros and Cons of Both Methods: Refilling your tank is generally more cost-effective and can be a better option if you have a newer tank that you want to keep.
 However, the process might take longer, and refilling stations are not as ubiquitous as exchange locations.
 On the other hand, exchanging a tank is quick and convenient, with many retail locations offering this service, including grocery stores and gas stations.
 However, it might cost you more, and there’s a chance you could receive an older, requalified tank in exchange.